CORNWALL PLANNING REF: PA26/02093

 The application states: “…create a harder wearing surface at the entrance, which encounters the most traffic and heavy wear and tear.”

-As an owner at Coulsons Terrace, I can confirm that the driveway entrance is not the area where most wear and tear occurs, and there is no existing issue in that location.
+As owners at Coulsons Terrace, we can confirm that the driveway entrance is not the area where most wear and tear occurs, and there is no existing issue in that location.

 The application states: “This is of a design consistent with the materials and construction of the cobbled road gulleys running down each side of the immediately adjacent public road and similar to many traditional entrances in the immediate and wider area.”